arodmail/aws-doc/cognito/README.md

 #### Step 3 - Configure Sign-Up experience

 This step enables self-registration if you want anyone on the internet to sign-up for your application's services.
-Here you can define how attribute verification should work, for example to send a verification code to a user's email address to verify their email.
-User's can only sign in with verified attributes.
+Here you can define how attribute verification should work, for example to send a verification code to a user's email address to verify their email and to ensure user's can only sign in with verified attributes.
 Select _Enable self-registration_, and _Cognito-assisted verification_.
 Leave other values as defaults.

 ![aws-cognito-step-3.png](img%2Faws-cognito-step-3.png)